Pradip-Kathiriya/A_star_gazebo_part2/README.md

 ## Project Description
 In this project, I have implemented A\* algorithm for path planning for turtlebot3.
 I have used ROS and Gazebo simulation for implementation of the algorithm.
 The environment has a static obstacle which are defined using half plane method.
-The algorithm has to avoid the obstacles and taking into the account nonholonomic constraint imposed by the turtlebot3.
+The algorithm has to avoid the obstacles and taking into the account nonholonomic constraint imposed by the turtlebot3 during path planning.

 ## Results